ajleahey/rulesforlawwriting/rules.md

 # Rules for Law Writing (That Doesn't Suck)

-I intend to offer this list as something more imperative than a style guide, but less binding than established rules of grammar.
+A few opening remarks: First, I intend to offer this list as something more imperative than a style guide, but less binding than established rules of grammar.
 These rules should not be ignored.
 But every rule that follows is open to challenge—where a *challenge* is a decision arrived at after consideration.

+This genesis of this document is equal parts notes I have received and notes I have given.
+I explicitly disclaim any expertise.

 ---

 **1. Write What Happened**

 Never conflate accusations with convictions.
 If someone has been charged, say what they’ve been charged with and under what law—not just what they’re accused of doing.
 Guilt is a legal conclusion, not a factual one.
 Use precise language that reflects procedural postures: accused, indicted, convicted, acquitted—not “caught” or “did.”